PRosenb/DeepSleepScheduler/README.md

 ```

 ## Examples ##
-The following example sketches are included in the **DeepSleepScheduler** library:
+The following example sketches are included in the **DeepSleepScheduler** library.
+You can also see them in the [Arduino Software (IDE)](https://www.arduino.cc/en/Main/Software) in menu File->Examples->DeepSleepScheduler.
 - [**Blink**](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/Blink/Blink.ino): The simple LED blink example above
 - [**ScheduleFromInterrupt**](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/ScheduleFromInterrupt/ScheduleFromInterrupt.ino): Shows how you can schedule a callback on the main thread from an interrupt
 - [**ShowSleep**](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/ShowSleep/ShowSleep.ino): Shows with the LED, when the CPU is in sleep or awake